adrianmeyerart/pdg_mutagen/README.md

 ## About
 **PDG Mutagen** is a toolset designed to efficiently and intuitively handle the often large wedge variation counts and data amounts when working with PDG wedging in *©SideFX Houdini*.
-PDG Mutagen was developed during my studies at Animationinstitut at Filmakademie Baden-Württemberg in the course Animation & Visual Effects.
+PDG Mutagen was developed during my studies at Animationsinstitut at Filmakademie Baden-Württemberg in the course Animation & Visual Effects.

 <br>